Same-sex marriage in Gibraltar: Same-sex marriage

+Legislative action

 The GSLP–Liberal Alliance, re-elected in 2015, included the following commitment in their election manifesto: "We will now publish a Command Paper in order to take the views of the public on how to best deal with the request by some for civil marriage to be extended to same sex couples.
 We are totally committed both to ensuring that religious denominations are not forced to change their practices, beliefs or sacraments in any way and to the principle that the State must not discriminate between individuals based on the grounds of sexual orientation.
 The results of the responses to the Command Paper will be published by June [2016]."
-The Equality Rights Group said it did not go far enough and asked for more commitment to introduce same-sex marriage.
+The Equality Rights Group (ERG) said it "did not go far enough" and asked for more commitment to introduce same-sex marriage.
 On 22 December 2015, a command paper on introducing same-sex marriage was published and was under public consultation until 15 January 2016.
 On 4 January 2016, it was announced that the consultation period had been extended to 29 January 2016.
 On 5 January, a government spokesman said that a referendum on the issue would not be ruled out until all the comments submitted by the public had been considered.

-On 18 January 2016, in his New Year's message, Daniel Feetham, leader of the Social Democrats, declared his support for same-sex marriage and, despite allowing members of his party a free vote on matters of conscience, said that his parliamentary colleagues all declared their support for the issue as well.
-He said that it was up to the Government of Gibraltar to decide on how to proceed with the issue when the time comes.
+On 18 January 2016, in his New Year's message, Daniel Feetham, leader of the Social Democrats, declared his support for same-sex marriage and, despite allowing members of his party a free vote on matters of conscience, said that his parliamentary colleagues all supported the issue as well.
+He said that it was up to the Government of Gibraltar to decide on how to proceed with the issue.
 On 20 January 2016, Chief Minister Fabian Picardo announced that there would be no referendum on same-sex marriage after a parliamentary debate on the issue was initiated by the opposition Social Democrats.
-In that same debate, the Chief Minister said that he expected the feedback from the consultation process to improve the same-sex marriage bill.
+In that same debate, Picardo said he expected the feedback from the consultation process to improve the same-sex marriage bill.